Proximity effect and spatial Kibble-Zurek mechanism in atomic Fermi gases with inhomogeneous pairing interactions: Interaction quench in real space

 Here $\xi_F$ is the correlation length associated with $F$.
 However, at zero temperature, $F(x)$ is no longer decaying exponentially with the distance $y=x-x_c$ from the interface.
 Instead, it follows a power law $1/y$, as shown in Refs. \cite{degennes-proximity,Falk-PE,PE-Silvert}.
 Thus, the scaling behavior is

 Here $\tilde{\Delta}=\Delta/E_f^0$ is the dimensionless bulk gap in the superfluid region.
 The scaling behavior was obtained by solving the Gor'kov equation in Refs.~\cite{degennes-proximity,Falk-PE} and verified in SC-NM hybrid rings~\cite{PE-GRai}, superconducting thin films~\cite{PE-RLkobes}, niobium-gold layers~\cite{PE-GCsire}, and normal metal on top of a superconducting slab~\cite{PE-Ssharma}.
 The reason for the slower power-law decay of $F(x)$ into the normal metal at zero temperature is because thermal excitations are absent in restricting the penetration of Cooper pairs.
+We mention that Ref.~\cite{PhysRevB.98.144508} studies the proximity effect in atomic Fermi superfluids with different finite pairing interactions on both sides to extract the penetration depth, so there is no quantum critical point in real space like our setup.
+Moreover, having multiple superfluid phases in one setup may need one of them to be beyond the BCS regime and cause complications before the BCS behavior is thoroughly investigated.